Southwestern Baptist Theological Seminary: Recent history (21st century)

 The School of Preaching was established in 2015 with David L. Allen serving as the first dean.
 The purpose of the school is to teach students the importance of text-driven preaching.
 The seminary added two new graduate programs, Master of Arts in Philosophy and Doctor of Philosophy in World Christian Studies, in 2016.
 On April 12, 2017, the executive committee reported to the board of trustees that The college at Southwestern would be renamed in honor of the seminary's second president Lee Rutland Scarborough, becoming the L.R.
 Scarborough College.

 In May, Patterson was criticized for his comments and views on women and sexual harassment.
 On May 22, 2018, after a 13-hour discussion with the trustee board of Southwestern, Patterson was appointed President Emeritus.
 On May 30, however, the executive committee of the Southwestern trustees voted to remove all benefits provided to Patterson, including the title of President Emeritus.
 Patterson was immediately fired from SWBTS.
 D. Jeffrey Bingham, dean of the School of Theology, was subsequently appointed interim president.

 On February 27, 2019, Adam W. Greenway was elected by the board of trustees as the ninth president of the seminary.
 He was the first alumnus since Russell Dilday to serve as president, having earned his Master of Divinity degree from Southwestern Seminary in 2002.
 Greenway had previously served as dean of the Billy Graham School of Missions, Evangelism and Ministry at Southern Baptist Theological Seminary in Louisville, Kentucky.

-After Greenway’s resignation, Dr. David S. Dockery, also an alumnus, was called as interim president on September 27, 2022.
+After Greenway’s resignation, David S. Dockery, also an alumnus, was called as interim president on September 27, 2022.

+For the year 2021-2022, it had 2,071 students.

+In June 2023, the university was placed on "Warning" status by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for institutional governance, financial resources and financial conflicts of interest.
+Two years later, the university was placed on "Probation for Good Cause" status, the most serious sanction the accreditor can apply to a university short of revoking its accreditation.

 Presidents

 Administration and faculty

 SWBTS is currently administered by a 40-member board of trustees serving staggered terms of office.
 Board members are elected by the Southern Baptist Convention.
 Trustees elect faculty members and administrative officers.
 Financial support is derived from the Southern Baptist Convention's Cooperative Program, endowment earnings, gifts and student fees.

-Dr. Adam W. Greenway was the ninth president of the seminary.
+Adam W. Greenway was the ninth president of the seminary.
 The full-time faculty includes approximately seventy individuals with nearly twice as many part-time and adjunct faculty members.